secureoptions/transit-gateway-migrator/README.md

 The TGW Migrator is a tool which provides a seamless migration path from transit VPC solutions to AWS Transit Gateway.
 It can also be used to quickly attach and enable routing between VPCs through a common AWS Transit Gateway even if they are not part of a transit VPC.

 You start by deploying a Cloudformation stack which in turn provisions a new dedicated VPC, subnet and EC2 which is used to run the TGW Migrator tool.
 You access the python-based tool by simply SSH'ing into the provisioned EC2 and running it per the instructions below.

+Also, please feel free to check out the <a href="https://aws.amazon.com/blogs/networking-and-content-delivery/migrate-from-transit-vpc-to-aws-transit-gateway/">AWS Official Blog</a> on this tool.
 <br>
 <a name="limitations"></a>